UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

 ## Conceptual Overview

-Rainbow Roundup is a calendar event management platform designed to streamline student organization events at UT Dallas.
-It centralizes event discovery, RSVP management, and event moderation in one system.
-The platform supports different user roles to ensure efficient access control and functionality.
+Rainbow Roundup is a calendar event management platform built to unify and uplift the LGBTQ+ community in the Dallas–Fort Worth area.
+It centralizes event discovery, RSVP management, and event moderation, making it easier for community members to find and engage with local happenings.
+The platform supports different user roles to ensure inclusive access control, secure moderation, and seamless event coordination across diverse organizations and interest groups.

 ### User Roles: